 Financial risk management is a comprehensive field with many promising career paths.
 After pursuing a degree in financial risk management, you can assume any of the below mentioned job roles based on your interests and specialization:

 Credit Risk Analyst: Credit risk analyst is responsible for conducting a thorough analysis of financial statements to provide recommendations based on their analysis and assessment of credit risk.
-They present their analysis and findings that involve a borrower’s ability to repay by developing strategies
+They present their analysis and findings that involve a borrower’s ability to repay by developing strategies and recommendations.

 Risk Manager: The experts in this domain analyze the challenges and risks facing financial institutions by evaluating interest rates, operational risk, profitability, pricing, and credit risks taken during the lending cycle.
 They explain the challenges in the management of assets, liabilities, and liquidity risk.
 They establish the level of risk the company can absorb and are willing to take by preparing risk management and insurance budgets.